Good School Communication Creates Champions

 Here are some tips on how and what to communicate:

-- When there is a hot topic in the press, address it while it is top of mind.
-As a recent example, school safety is part of a national dialogue.
-Reassure families by communicating about how you serve and protect students.
+When there is a hot topic in the press, address it while it is top of mind.

-- Invite the submission of new and creative content from school staff or students.
-Engaging others will provide new perspectives, increase buy-in, and build energy.
+Invite the submission of new and creative content from school staff, students and parents.

 Take the time to consistently practice good communication and you are more likely see a positive impact when it matters most.